breadguy/Self-Replicating-Notepad/README.md

 # Self-Replicating-Notepad

-A notepad that duplicates itself when someone tries to close it.
+Prank program that opens a notepad, detects when someone tries to close it, and duplicates the amount of notepads last created.

+F12 to close.